Dodgers vs. Athletics Player Props Betting Odds

 Betts Stats

-- Betts has picked up at least one hit in eight games in a row.
-During his last 10 outings he is batting .225 with four doubles, a home run, nine walks and four RBI.
+- Betts has picked up a hit in nine straight games.
+In his last 10 games he is batting .282 with five doubles, two home runs, eight walks and five RBI.

 Betts Recent Games